 Although the delivery of Relationship Education is now compulsory, the delivery of Sex Education is not; however, Catholic schools are ahead of the curve and understand that there must be space in the curriculum for Sex Education and that we are tasked with educating young people and children about healthy loving relationships.
 Pope Francis has also spoken for the need for ' a positive and prudent sex education to be imparted to children and adolescences as they grow older.'

 Any teaching about love and sexual relationships in a Catholic school must be rooted in the Catholic Church’s teaching about what it is to be truly human in Christ, what it means to live well in relationship with others and be presented within a positive framework of Christian virtue.
-For this reason, Catholic schools are encouraged to speak about Relationship and Sex Education (RSE) rather than Sex and Relationship Education (SRE), since this emphasises the importance of healthy relationships to human well being, as the core learning within an RSE curriculum.
+For this reason, Catholic schools are encouraged to speak about Relationship, Sex and Health Education (RSHE) rather than Sex and Relationship Education (SRE), since this emphasises the importance of healthy relationships to human well being, as the core learning within an RSHE curriculum.